lmangani/crow-metrics/README.md

   - `withPrefix(prefix)`

-    Return a registry-like object which prefixes all metric names with the given prefix plus the separator (usually "\_" but set in a `Registry` constructor option).
+    Return a registry-like object which prefixes all metric names with the given prefix plus the separator (usually "\_" but set in a `MetricsRegistry` constructor option).
 The returned object is really a "view" of this registry.
 For example, the following two lines create or find the same counter:

     ```javascript
-    var registry = new crow.Registry({ separator: "." });
+    var registry = new crow.MetricsRegistry({ separator: "." });
     registry.counter("cats.meals")
     registry.withPrefix("cats").counter("meals")
     ```